fabiopallini/ps1-graphics-demo/README.md

   3. (only if you want to burn a cd-rom to play on real ps1) Patch the iso with DiscPatcher.exe, the program can be found inside cdrom folder, select PSX console and Europe region

 ## Play
-  - Move the character with Pad controls.
+  - Move the character with d-pad buttons
-  - Shoot with CROSS
+  - Press R1 to start a fight example
+  - Press circle button to exit the fight (when ATB bar is ready)

 ## TODO
   - I'm planning to develop a real complete game with enemies and levels, stay tuned